 Government of Antigua and Barbuda

-Canada and Antigua and Barbuda have enjoyed a long and mutually rewarding relationship for very many years.
+Air Canada and Antigua and Barbuda have enjoyed a long and mutually rewarding relationship for over 40 years.

 Our exquisite beaches, as many of you know, are our premier attraction and, thankfully, with more than 365 of them, we can offer one for each day of the year.